 Jennifer Taylor: So that we can address any sort of risk or cross-contamination before it emerges into a full-out recall?

 Paul Barnhill: Exactly.
 I mean again, hand hygiene is one part of that, but it's a big part because it's a really, it's an unknown variable that is the human aspect that we have to look at.

 Jennifer Taylor: Fascinating!
 Well, Paul, those are all my questions today.
 I appreciate your time on the podcast, and I look forward to hearing the viewers questions.
 We'll be including links to the studies that we mentioned, as well as videos of the glove juice procedure in the comments, in the description of the podcast episode, so feel free to like, share, and let us know what you enjoyed the best!

 Jennifer Taylor: Thank you!

 This podcast is brought to you by Meritech, the leader in automated employee hygiene.
-Meritech offers a complete line of fully-automated hand washing, boot scrubbing, and footwear sanitizing equipment that provides the only clinically-validated, technology-based approach to human hygiene in the world.
-Meritech’s line of CleanTech® systems perform a fully-automated 12-second hand wash, sanitize and rinse cycle, removing over 99.9% of dangerous pathogens while using 75% less water than manual handwashing.
+Meritech offers a complete line of fully-automated handwashing, boot scrubbing, and footwear sanitizing equipment that provides the only clinically-validated, technology-based approach to human hygiene in the world.
+Meritech’s line of CleanTech® systems performs a fully-automated 12-second hand wash, sanitize and rinse cycle, removing over 99.9% of dangerous pathogens while wasting zero water or solution.
 Meritech delivers employee hygiene, contamination control, and infection prevention programs within a wide variety of markets, including food production, food service, cleanroom, healthcare, medical, theme parks, and cruise lines.
 For more information, visit www.meritech.com or call 303-790-4670.